zongzw-devops/squid-webproxy/http-squid/README.md

 3. Configure your web browser to use this http proxy.

-Note: if 'htpasswd' command not found, try installing httpd or apache2.
+Note: if 'htpasswd' command not found, try installing httpd-tools: `yum install httpd-tools`.